-As a landscaper, you provide a valuable service to the construction industry, you can be working on all types of projects, including housing, factories, roads, schools, and many others.
-The following list gives a flavor of the potential tasks you could be involved in.
+As a construction operative also known as building operative, ground worker or labourer, you provide a valuable service to the construction industry, you can be working on all types of construction projects, including housing, factories, offices, roads, bridges, airports and many others.
+As a construction operative you have an extraordinarily wide range of skills.

+so it's probably no surprise to hear your well in demand.
+The following list gives a flavor of the potential diverse tasks you could be involved in.

-- Prepare sites
+- · Prepare building sites

 - Digging shallow holes and trenches

+- Foundations

 - Drain laying

 - Concreting

+- Formworking

+- Steel fixing

 - Timbering

-- Erect hoardings
+- · Erect hoardings & signs

-- Prepare building materials such as cement and plaster
+- · Prepare building materials such as cement and plaster

-- Erect barriers
+- Erect barriers and site huts

-- Transport, stack and remove materials
+- · Transport, stack and remove materials

-- Lay pipes and inspection chambers
+- · Lay pipes and inspection chambers

 - Slinging

 - Operating plant

 - Road works

 - Using hand and power tools

-- Paths, steps and driveways

-- Terraces, porches, decking and patios

-- Concrete slabs for paving

-- Laying foundations for garages, sheds, greenhouses & conservatories

-- Fencing repair and replacement

-- Electric cable trenches for sheds or garages.
+- · Working with others as part of the team or gang